denizyuret/Knet.jl/docs/install.rst

 ..
 TODO: register the Knet package for this to work

 By default Knet only installs the minimum requirements.
-Some examples use extra packages like GZip and JLD.
+Some examples use extra packages like ArgParse, GZip and JLD.
 GPU support requires the packages CUDArt, CUBLAS, CUDNN and CUSPARSE (0.3).
 These extra packages can be installed using additional ``Pkg.add()`` commands.
 If you have a GPU machine, you may need to type ``Pkg.build("Knet")`` to compile the Knet GPU kernels.
 If you do not have a GPU machine, you